Minister ran Goodwill with heart, head

 “Bob understood early on that it not only was a human service organization, but also needed to be run as a business because the more profit that we generated, the more people that we could serve,” said Mike Smith, 57, of Washington, whom the Rev. Foltz hired as controller in 1989.
 Smith succeeded him as president and CEO.

 The Rev. Foltz was born to Joseph W. and Nannette Harris Foltz in Wilkinsburg.
-His father was a traveling salesman who died when his son was about 13.
+His father was an auditor for an insurance company who died when his son was about 15.

 He met his wife when both were students at the seminary.